 As one of the leading causes of death in the UK, any delay in treating cancer can have a devastating effect on the patient and their loved ones.
 Over 300,000 new cancers are diagnosed in the UK each year and, while developments in treatment in recent years have led to significant improvement in recovery rates, there are sadly many occasions when a delayed cancer diagnosis results in a poor prognosis for the patient.

 There are over 200 different types of cancer, which present in various ways and require different forms of medical intervention.
 But it is nearly always the case that an early diagnosis and referral for treatment is key to ensuring the best chances of recovery.
 With prompt and appropriate treatment, survival rates have never been better with many forms of cancer.
-However, when there is unnecessary delay in treatment, the consequences are increased physical and psychological suffering, more invasive surgery, reduced chances of recovery and inevitably, increased anxiety for the patient and their family.
+However, when there is unnecessary delay in cancer treatment, the consequences include increased physical and psychological suffering, more invasive surgery, reduced chances of recovery and, inevitably, increased anxiety for the patient and their family.

 Compensation for a delayed cancer diagnosis can help provide financial security for the patient and their family, particularly if the patient has been unable to work or requires long term care and support.
-IBB’s clinical negligence solicitors appreciate the important role that compensation can play in providing funding for private treatment and therapy during the course of the claim and where possible, we will seek an interim payment from the responsible party to help fund treatment and daily living costs.
+IBB’s clinical negligence solicitors appreciate the important role that compensation can play in providing funding for private treatment and therapy during the course of the claim, and where possible, we will seek an interim payment from the responsible party to help fund treatment and daily living costs.